Eval427/TDOMI-Remy/README.md

 - I know many of the transitions are extremely ugly.
 I'm working to fix that.

-- The music choice isn't that great IMO.
-Would like some feedback.

 - Grammar.
 I've gone through a lot of it, but there's still probably a ton I'm missing.

 - Adding endings.
 They exist, but there isn't a tangible way to determine if you've seen one.